ibm-cloud-docs/sap-powervs/deploying.md

 ## Deploying with {{site.data.keyword.cloud_notm}} projects
 {: #deploy-cloud}

-To deploy a Power Virtual Server with VPC landing zone deployable architecture through the {{site.data.keyword.cloud_notm}} catalog, follow these steps:
+To deploy a Power Virtual Server for SAP HANA deployable architecture through the {{site.data.keyword.cloud_notm}} catalog, follow these steps:

 1. Make sure that you comply with the prerequisites in the [planning](/docs/sap-powervs?topic=sap-powervs-plan) topic:
     - Have an {{site.data.keyword.cloud_notm}} API key.